thecodingmachine/integration.drupal.druplash/doc/tutorial.md

 	}

 </pre>
-<p><b>Example</b>, you may want your Action to be represented as a drupal Tab.
+<b>Example</b>, you may want your Action to be represented as a drupal Tab.
 By default, the menu type is MENU_VISIBLE_IN_BREADCRUMB, that correponds to a simple URL.
-In order to get a Drupal tab for this actions, you should use a menu type MENU_LOCAL_TASK or MENU_DEFAULT_LOCAL_TASK.</p>
+In order to get a Drupal tab for this actions, you should use a menu type MENU_LOCAL_TASK or MENU_DEFAULT_LOCAL_TASK.